 Blog » Powermapper

-PowerMapper is now available for OS X, providing one-click site mapping for the Mac.
+PowerMapper is now available for macOS, providing one-click site mapping for the Mac.
 The Mac version has the same site map styles as the Windows version, but with an easier to use interface.
 This release is functionally identical to PowerMapper 5.18 for Windows, with the exception of some map customization options.
-The Desktop Suite (which bundles PowerMapper and SortSite) is now also available for Mac OS X. You can download a free 30 day trial of PowerMapper.
+The Desktop Suite (which bundles PowerMapper and SortSite) is now also available for Macintosh.
+You can download a free 30 day trial of PowerMapper.

 Desktop quarterly releases - Feb 2012